danwolfgang/mt-plugin-more-custom-fields/readme.md

   link is available for the linked comments.
 (No View link is present because how and where you may publish comments can vary considerably.)

+* Selected Widgets: the familiar Selected Objects capability is extended to Widgets.

 # Prerequisites

 ## Movable Type Pro 4.2x or Greater